JAlcocerT/JAlcocerT/content/blog/biz-web-saas.md

 We could use any other combination of authentications, like: *LogTo, TinyAuth, just hardcoded...* I recapped recently on [this post](https://jalcocert.github.io/JAlcocerT/front-end-and-auth/#authentication-tools).

+Im now thinking that a future webifyer/*awebsiteforall* project could have such workflow: SSG -> PB signup/signin -> See the `/themes` page if logged in and then choose:

+* Free Tier: Select theme -> Gitea replicate user/pwd -> markdown editor
+* Paid Tier: Pay and get your own domain (check against stripe)
+* Custom solutions

+{{< callout type="ingo" >}}
+For that somekind of feature flags will be required, probably something like [gofeatureflag](https://gofeatureflag.org/docs/sdk/client_providers/openfeature_javascript) combined with the described setup
+{{< /callout >}}

-if this has work, so should a SSG + CF Worker + Logto via JS instead of python:
+As this has worked, so should a SSG + CF Worker + Logto via JS (instead of python):

 * https://docs.logto.io/api-protection/nodejs
 * https://www.npmjs.com/package/@logto/js